m-cain/mnemo/memory-bank/progress.md

   - Implemented CRUD operations for ItemType.
   - Implemented Create, Get by ID, Update, and Delete operations for Item.
   - Modularized backend routing.
+  - Defined and implemented a standard for "Not Found" errors using `apperrors.ErrNotFound`.
 - Project repository created with the following components:
   - Go 1.24 backend with initial module setup
   - React/TypeScript frontend with Vite